Business Plot: Committee reports

-Contemporary reaction
+Contemporaneous reaction

-On November 21, 1934, one day into the Committee gathering testimony, The New York Times ran an article with the headline, "Gen. Butler Bares 'Fascist Plot' To Seize Government by Force; Says Bond Salesman, as Representative of Wall St. Group, Asked Him to Lead Army of 500,000 in March on Capital – Those Named Make Angry Denials – Dickstein Gets Charge".
+On November 21, 1934, one day into the committee gathering testimony, The New York Times ran an article with the headline, "Gen. Butler Bares 'Fascist Plot' To Seize Government by Force; Says Bond Salesman, as Representative of Wall St. Group, Asked Him to Lead Army of 500,000 in March on Capital – Those Named Make Angry Denials – Dickstein Gets Charge".

-The Philadelphia Record also reported on the story on November 21 and 22, 1934..
+The Philadelphia Record also reported on the story on November 21 and 22, 1934.

-A November 22, 1934, New York Times editorial published just two days into Committee testimony dismissed Butler's story as "a gigantic hoax" and a "bald and unconvincing narrative."
+A November 22, 1934, New York Times editorial published just two days into committee testimony dismissed Butler's story as "a gigantic hoax" and a "bald and unconvincing narrative."

 Time magazine reported on December 3, 1934, that the committee "alleged that definite proof had been found that the much publicized Fascist march on Washington, which was to have been led by Maj.
-Gen. Smedley D. Butler, retired, according to testimony at a hearing, was actually contemplated."
+Gen. Smedley D. Butler, retired, according to testimony at a hearing, was actually contemplated".

-Thomas W. Lamont of J.P.
-Morgan & Co. called it "perfect moonshine".
-Gen. Douglas MacArthur, alleged to be the back-up leader if Butler declined, referred to it as "the best laugh story of the year."

-By February 16, 1935, one day after the Committee had released its final report, The New York Times had changed its tone, running on page one: "Asks Laws To Curb Foreign Agitators; Committee In Report To House Attacks Nazis As The Chief Propagandists In Nation.
-State Department Acts Checks Activities Of An Italian Consul – Plan For March On Capital Is Held Proved.
-Asks Laws To Curb Foreign Agitators, "Plan for “March” Recalled.
-It also alleged that definite proof had been found that the much publicized Fascist march on Washington, which was to have been led by Major.
+By February 16, 1935, one day after the committee had released its final report, The New York Times had changed its tone, running on page one the headline: "Asks Laws To Curb Foreign Agitators; Committee In Report To House Attacks Nazis As The Chief Propagandists In Nation.
+State Department Acts Checks Activities Of An Italian Consul – Plan For March On Capital Is Held Proved."
+The article stated, "It also alleged that definite proof had been found that the much publicized Fascist march on Washington, which was to have been led by Major.
 Gen. Smedley D. Butler, retired, according to testimony at a hearing, was actually contemplated.
 The committee recalled testimony by General Butler, saying he had testified that Gerald C. MacGuire had tried to persuade him to accept the leadership of a Fascist army."

 Separately, VFW commander James E. Van Zandt stated to the press, "Less than two months" after Gen. Butler warned him, "he had been approached by 'agents of Wall Street' to lead a Fascist dictatorship in the United States under the guise of a 'Veterans Organization'."